+Although one may first think of the IRS in worker status controversies, it does not appear that this "legal control" issue has been expressly discussed in tax cases.
 It has, however, come up in federal labor and employment law decisions.
 For example, in National Labor Relations Board v.
-Associated Diamond Cabs, Inc.,1 the court evaluated whether Miami taxi drivers were independent contractors or employees.
-City of Miami regulations required taxi drivers to fill out "trip sheets" to record all trips, their origin and destination, fares charged, and the time of each trip.
-At the end of each day, drivers submitted their trip sheets to the company, which were retained for inspection by the city.
+Associated Diamond Cabs, Inc., the court determined whether Miami taxi drivers were independent contractors or employees.
+City of Miami regulations required taxi drivers to fill out "trip sheets" to record all trips, their origin and destination, fares charged and the time of each trip.
+At the end of each day, drivers submitted their trip sheets to the company, which were retained for city inspection.

-The court found that trip sheets did not evidence control by the company.
-In fact, the court said government regulations constitute supervision not by the employer but by the city.
+The court found that such trip sheets did not evidence control by the company.
+In fact, the court said government regulations constitute supervision not by the employer, but by the city.
 In effect, the law controlled the driver, not the employer.
 As a result, the court found that the regulations failed to evidence control by the company.

 Similarly, in K&D Auto Body, Inc. v.
-Division of Employment Security,2 the court considered federal drug testing laws and worker classification.
+Division of Employment Security, the court considered federal drug testing laws and worker classification.
 K&D required its drivers to sign agreements affirming their independent contractor status, but Missouri found the drivers to be employees.
 On appeal, because K&D could require drivers to take random drug tests, Missouri claimed this indicated employment.